A side benefit of working in product development is getting to use a lot of software tools.

 I was hired by Warner Bros in my senior year at USC's film school.
 I eventually became one of the first non-linear digital video editors, and later a UX designer.
 At the time, data transfer rates were measured in kilobytes and computer monitors were smaller than an ATM screen.

-I was then recruited by Sony Imagesoft, where I designed the UX for CD-ROM entertainment software—including a title that had an unheard of 12-year shelf life.
-After Sony, I took a year off, taught myself HTML, published a community newspaper, got a perfect tan...and decided to change careers.
+I was later recruited by Sony Imagesoft PC in Monterey, where I designed CD-ROM entertainment software, including a title that had a 12-year shelf life.
+After Sony, I took a year off, taught myself HTML, published a community newspaper, and decided to change careers.

 I was hired by McGraw-Hill and was lucky to have a remarkable mentor, who taught me traditional marketing and handed me the keys to the company website.

-A startup is the perfect playground for an autodidact with a multi-disciplinary skill set.
+A startup is the perfect playground for an autodidact.
 For me, this has meant learning about...

 I've been lucky to work with excellent mentors, so I encourage continuous learning.
 Teams that I've managed have consistently been recognized as top performers because they have all increased their value to the company by doing what comes naturally - pursuing an interest.